 The trees in a forest are not an aggregate of thousands of individuals; rather they are one great community.
 They are interconnected on so many levels, the entanglement of their roots being only one.

-I have the strong feeling that this disturbs the living trees not in the least.
+I have the strong feeling that this display of death and decay disturbs the living trees not in the least.
 In their great wisdom they know that those fallen bodies nourish the soil, quite literally creating fertile ground for the next several generations of trees.

 What lessons we can learn from nature.